 Your application presentation must use a JSF Data Grid control somewhere in the design to create a tabular report.

-Your application presentation must use Facelets (i.e. layouts) to provide reusable headers, footers, and other user interface elements to support your user interface design.
+Your application presentation must use Facelets (i.e., layouts) to provide reusable headers, footers, and other user interface elements to support your user interface design.

 Your application must not have business logic or business rules implemented in JSF views, models, or controllers.

-Your application must implement all CRUD methods on whatever business domain is being addressed (i.e. products, music, blogs, etc.).
+Your application must implement all CRUD methods on whatever business domain is being addressed (i.e., products, music, blogs, etc.).

 A page that lists all “products” as a tabular report.

-A page that allows a user to create a new “product”.
+A page that allows a user to create a new “product.”

-A page that allows a user to display the details of a “product”.
+A page that allows a user to display the details of a “product.”

-A page that allows a user to update an existing “product”.
+A page that allows a user to update an existing “product.”

-A page that allows a user to delete an existing “product”
+A page that allows a user to delete an existing “product.”

 Your application must use a relational database, such as MySQL or JavaDB (Derby that is distributed as an embedded database with the JDK).
 JavaDB is recommended.

-Your application must use EJB's to implement all business services and persistence services.
+Your application must use EJBs to implement all business services and persistence services.

 Your application must use proper declarative annotations within all components and CDI for all models, controllers, services, and resources required by the application.